alexdmiller/shape-mapper/docs/tutorial-getting-started.md

 ### Manual installation

-1. Ensure you have the latest version of [Processing](https://processing.org/) installed on your computer.
+1. Install [Processing](https://processing.org/) if you have not already.
-1. Navigate to Shape Mapper's [Releases page](https://github.com/alexdmiller/shape-mapper/releases).
+2. Navigate to Shape Mapper's [Releases page](https://github.com/alexdmiller/shape-mapper/releases).
-1. Download the `shapemapper.pdex` file for the most recent release.
+3. Download the `shapemapper.pdex` file for the most recent release.
-1. Open the file to automatically install the library.
+4. Open the file to automatically install the library.

 ### Install via Contributions Manager

-Installing via the Contributions Manager is not yet currently available.
+Installing via the Contributions Manager is not yet available.

 ## Find an object

-In order to use Shape Mapper, you must have a physical object that you want to projection map, and you must model that object virtually (whether through code or through 3D modeling software like [Blender](https://www.blender.org/)).

-To get started quickly, we can use a box-shaped object.
-In this example, we'll be using a cardboard box, but a book or boxy piece of furniture could also work.
+A box is an easy thing to model, so look around your space for something box shaped.
+We'll be using a cardboard box as an example.

 ![Photo of cardboard box](images/getting-started-1.jpg)

-In order to model our box in code, we'll need to measure the size of the physical box.
-The box pictured is 18.5" × 18.5" × 16.5".
+Measure the size of the physical box.
+Our example box is 18.5" × 18.5" × 16.5" (this is relevant to our code in the next step).

 ![Person measures cardboard box](images/getting-started-2.jpg)

-## Write code
+## Write the Processing sketch

 1. Create a new Processing sketch and import the Shape Mapper library, as well as the Processing [PShape](https://processing.org/tutorials/pshape) class: